SPGryphons/GryphonCTF2016-Challenges/challs/forensics/zizi/README.md

 # Zizi
 Your ex-coworker, **Zizi**, discreetly changed your wallpaper on your desktop before leaving the company.

+## Question Text
+Your ex-coworker, **Zizi**, discreetly changed your wallpaper on your desktop before leaving the company...

+## Distribution
 Image found in distrib folder.

 ## Solution
 The user will need to know about basic hex dumping and file signatures.